akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 There is a small utility class @apidoc[LwwTime] that can be useful for implementing last writer wins semantics.
 It contains a timestamp representing current time when the event was persisted and an identifier of the replica that persisted it.
 When comparing two @apidoc[LwwTime] the greatest timestamp wins.
-The replica identifier is used if the two timestamps are equal, and then the one from the data center sorted first in alphanumeric order wins.
+The replica identifier is used if the two timestamps are equal, and then the one from the `replicaId` sorted first in alphanumeric order wins.

 The nature of last writer wins means that if you only have one timestamp for the state the events must represent an update of the full state.
-Otherwise, there is a risk that the state in different data centers will be different and not eventually converge.
+Otherwise, there is a risk that the state in different replicas will be different and not eventually converge.

 An example of that would be an entity representing a blog post and the fields `author` and `title` could be updated